On the Equivalence of Zero-Sum Games and Conic Programs: Applications and Examples

-These strategy sets are basic cone-leveled for the convex cones Parrilo showed in \cite{parrilo2006polynomial} that this two-player zero-sum game represents the mixed extension of a polynomial game, as its original normal form is described by the payoff function $P(x,y):=\sum_{i=0}^{m}\sum_{j=0}^{n}p_{ij}x^{i}y^{j}$, for $x,y\in[-1,1]$ and $p_{ij}=a_{ji}$ for every $i,j$, and that the associated pair \hyperlink{newprimaldual}{$\{(P_\beta),(D_\alpha)\}$} can efficiently be reduced to a pair of SDP problems. \textbf{(vii) Homogeneous Separable games} From the discussion in Section \ref{sec:3.3} we can see that any two-player zero-sum (positive) homogeneous separable game $G=(S,T,u)$ with cone-leveled strategy sets $S,\;T$, defined over finite-dimensional Euclidean spaces $X,\;Y$, can be reduced to a pair of convex programs.
+From the discussion in Subsection \ref{sec:3.3} we can see that any two-player zero-sum (positive) homogeneous separable game $G=(S,T,u)$ with cone-leveled strategy sets $S,\;T$, defined over finite-dimensional Euclidean spaces $X,\;Y$, can be reduced to a pair of conic convex programs.
 In such games, the payoff function is of the form

 where every $f_i$ is concave and $q$-homogeneous for some $q\neq0$, and every $g_i$ is convex and $p$-homogeneous for some $p\neq0$.
-Depending on the form of the associated pair \hyperlink{newprimaldual}{$\{(P_\beta),(D_\alpha)\}$} of convex problems and on other characteristics of the functions $f_i,\;g_i$ (e.g., strong convexity, $L$--smoothness, etc.), one can apply appropriate interior-point algorithms (see Nesterov and Nemirovskii \cite{nesterov1994interior}).
+Depending on the form of the associated pair \hyperlink{newprimaldual}{$\{(P_\beta),(D_\alpha)\}$} of convex problems and on other characteristics of the functions $f_i,\;g_i$ (e.g., strong convexity, $L$--smoothness, etc.), one can apply appropriate algorithms (see, for instance, \cite{nesterov1994interior, nocedal1999numerical}).